 The knife was still in her hand, dripping silver blood from the black blade.
 She was holding something else in her other hand.
 It was a flat, emerald green stone, but that wasn’t what I drew my attention to.
-I saw only a glimpse at who she truly was and a spark of fear ignited from the pit of my stomach when I realized just how inhumane she could be.
+I saw only a glimpse of who she truly was and a spark of fear ignited from the pit of my stomach when I realized just how unforgiving she could be.

 Her eyes were what I focused on.
 They were no longer the light gray eyes I knew them to be, the eyes that had mesmerized me many times before.
 No, these were different eyes; they reflected the fearful power of the Eyes of Blue from most ruthless planet in the galaxy.

 She avoided my gaze, but I was drawn to hers, her now light blue eyes shimmering in the sunlight.